rapidminer/gradle-plugin-rapidminer-code-quality/README.md

 		// ############### JDepend ##################

 		/**
 		 * Defines if the JDepend plugin should be applied.
-Default is: true.
+Default is: false.
 		 * Can be overwritten by defining the project property
 		 * 'jdepend' (e.g. 'gradle check -P jdepend=true').
 		 */
-		jdepend = true
+		jdepend = false

 		/**
 		 * Defines whether JDepend errors should be ignored.
 Default is: true